CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/FRRouting.md

 If you make a change to your routing configuration, you need to reload FRRouting so your changes take place. *FRRouting reload* enables you to apply only the modifications you make to your FRRouting configuration, synchronizing its running state with the configuration in `/etc/frr/frr.conf`.
 This is useful for optimizing FRRouting automation in your environment or to apply changes made at runtime.

 {{%notice note%}}
-FRRouting reload only applies to an integrated service configuration, where your FRRouting configuration is stored in a single `frr.conf` file instead of one configuration file per FRRouting daemon (like `zebra` or `bgpd`).
+FRRouting reload only applies to an integrated service configuration, where your FRRouting configuration is in a single `frr.conf` file instead of one configuration file per FRRouting daemon (like `zebra` or `bgpd`).
 {{%/notice%}}

 To reload your FRRouting configuration after you modify `/etc/frr/frr.conf`, run: